Friday News Dump: The New Sarah Palin Has A Sad, And Other News

-Category: World Politics Hits: 5House Republicans have a new rootin', tootin', gun-totin' cowgirl to parade around, but she's feeling a little less perky this morning.
+Category: World Politics Hits: 6House Republicans have a new rootin', tootin', gun-totin' cowgirl to parade around, but she's feeling a little less perky this morning.
 Why so sad, little lady?
 Well, "people say" (and by that, I also mean the voices in her head) that Lauren Boebert is the person Rep. Sean Maloney was talking about here: Um, I’ve never said your name in public, @RepBoebert.
 Never.
 Not once.
 (If you’re going to be a gun nut, you probably shouldn’t go off half cocked.)
 I’ll tweet the transcript so you can see...but that might be like “a fact”, so might not help you. https://t.co/a0weTQvIp0 — Sean Patrick Maloney (@RepSeanMaloney) January 15, 2021 Read the transcript: pic.twitter.com/XxAQe5DRHp — Sean Patrick Maloney (@RepSeanMaloney) January 15, 2021

 Read more https://crooksandliars.com/2021/01/friday-news-dump-new-sarah-palin-has-sad